Are IC-DISC Dividends Qualified? A Complete Guide

 Here’s a simplified example:

-• IC-DISC Implementation: By establishing an IC-DISC, the company pays a commission to the IC-DISC on the export sales, reducing its taxable income.
-The IC-DISC, being tax-exempt, distributes this commission as a qualified dividend to the shareholders.
+- IC-DISC Implementation: By establishing an IC-DISC, the company pays an IC-DISC commission to the IC-DISC on the export sales, reducing its taxable income.
+The IC-DISC, being tax-exempt, distributes this commission as a qualified dividend to the shareholders—one of the core IC-DISC tax advantages.

-• Tax Savings: The shareholders pay tax on the qualified dividend at the capital gains rate (currently 0% for most taxpayers in the lower tax brackets).
-This translates to a significant tax saving compared to the ordinary income tax rate.
+- Tax Savings: The shareholders pay tax on the qualified dividend at the capital gains rate (currently 0% for most taxpayers in the lower tax brackets).
+This translates to a significant IC-DISC tax saving compared to the ordinary income tax rate.

 Note: This is a simplified example, and actual tax savings will vary depending on your specific circumstances.
 Curious to see how much your business could save with IC-DISC dividends?
 Contact Export Tax Management for a free consultation.